-Theme Plan Objectives What have people said they Ways this can be want and need? addressed outside the neighbourhood plan.
-Transport and Highways "To ensure that Shobnall can be accessed and visited safely, conveniently and sustainably by all modes of transport, without causing undue harm to residents' wellbeing and the natural environment, so that Shobnall is a healthier, safer, cleaner and more pleasant place to live."
-1 addressed outside the neighbourhood plan.
-Build new roads Better signposting to avoid busy routes through Shobnall Improve other roads and junctions to encourage use of other routes Redesign the environment to accommodate car parking better Better enforcement New pedestrian crossings Continue to liaise with Staffs County Council to explore the feasibility of imposing weight restrictions on residential roads.
-Liaise with Staffs County Highways on the creation of one-way routes through the Parish; where these are created, ensure that the inclusion of cycle lanes is considered.
-Liaise with Staffs County Highways so that advisory cycle routes are signposted through the Parish; Seek funding and advice from Sustrans Encourage provision of car parking on open land around the railway line.
-Encourage landowners
+Theme Plan Objectives What have people said they Ways this can be

+want and need? addressed outside the

+neighbourhood plan.

+Transport and "To ensure that Shobnall To reduce traffic volumes and Build new roads

+Highways can be accessed and visited congestion - or at least avoid Better signposting to

+safely, conveniently and increased traffic volumes and avoid busy routes

+sustainably by all modes of congestion. through Shobnall

+transport, without causing Reduce the need to travel by car Improve other roads

+undue harm to residents' Existing traffic to be re-routed and junctions to

+wellbeing and the natural To reduce the negative impacts of encourage use of other

+environment, so that traffic, parking and congestion routes

+Shobnall is a healthier, Reduce numbers of lorries Redesign the

+safer, cleaner and more environment to

+pleasant place to live." accommodate car

+parking better

+Better enforcement

+New pedestrian

+crossings

+Continue to liaise with

+Staffs County Council

+to explore the

+feasibility of imposing

+weight restrictions on

+residential roads.

+Liaise with Staffs

+County Highways on

+the creation of one-

+way routes through the

+Parish; where these are

+created, ensure that

+the inclusion of cycle

+lanes is considered.

+Liaise with Staffs

+County Highways so

+that advisory cycle

+routes are signposted

+through the Parish;

+Seek funding and

+advice from Sustrans

+Encourage provision of

+car parking on open

+land around the

+railway line.